nwzs/RISC-V-Simulator/README.md

-﻿# RISC-V-Simulator
+# RISC-V CPU Simulator

 A software implementation of a RISC-V processor written in Java.
-This simulator executes RV32I assembly instructions through a fetch-decode-execute pipeline.
-It also includes a built-in assembler that reads `.asm` files directly.
+The simulator executes real RV32I assembly instructions through a complete fetch-decode-execute pipeline, with a built-in assembler that reads `.asm` files directly.

-I built this as a follow-up to an 8-bit ALU processor implemented in Verilog on an FPGA.
-This project serves to bridge hardware architecture and software simulation.
+Built as a follow-up to an 8-bit ALU processor implemented in Verilog on an FPGA — this project bridges hardware architecture and software simulation.

 ---

-### Features
+## Features

-* Full fetch &rarr; decode &rarr; execute pipeline
+- Full fetch → decode → execute pipeline
-* 32-register file (x0 hardwired to zero)
+- 32-register file (x0 hardwired to zero per RISC-V spec)
-* Byte-addressable memory model (64KB)
+- Byte-addressable memory model (64KB)
-* Built-in assembler, no hex required
+- Built-in assembler — write real assembly, no hex required
-* Branch and loop support (BEQ, BNE)
+- Branch and loop support (BEQ, BNE)
-* Register dump after execution (easy debugging)
+- Register dump after execution for easy debugging

+---

-### Supported Instructions
+## Supported Instructions

 | Type | Instructions |
 |------|-------------|